DanielaK13/Minecraft/README.md

 All comments are written in brazilian Portuguese.

-#### This was an assignment for Computer Graphics class by MSc Evandro Luís Viapiana from University of Passo Fundo.
+#### This was an assignment for Computer Graphics class by MSc Evandro Luís Viapiana from University of Passo Fundo in 2017-2.